ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How Node.js Event Loop Works Step by Step (2025 edition) - <a href="https://medium.com/@colizu2020/how-node-js-event-loop-works-2025-edition-f5eee3abd267?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WebAuthn in Practice: Passwordless Login with Node.js + React with Code - <a href="https://medium.com/@md.abir1203/webauthn-in-practice-passwordless-login-with-node-js-react-with-code-a22dd524ed18?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `Mohammad Abir Abbas`**

-<blockquote>In this article, I will explain how the Node.js event loop works in 2025.
+<blockquote>Passwords are old, clunky, and easy to hack.
+WebAuthn gives us a way to log in using fingerprints, FaceID, or security keys — all without…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Don’t Get Me Wrong (Part 1): 5 Misconceptions About Node.js That Most Developers Still Get Wrong - <a href="https://trumpnguyen.medium.com/dont-get-me-wrong-part-1-5-misconceptions-about-node-js-that-most-developers-still-get-wrong-58a46aba3335?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Laravel: Choosing the Right Backend Technology for Your Project — With Examples - <a href="https://sdriyaz712.medium.com/node-js-vs-laravel-choosing-the-right-backend-technology-for-your-project-with-examples-38ccb0ea1908?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trung Nguyen (Trump)`**
+✍️ **posted by `Syed Riyaz Uddin`**

-<blockquote>This is part of the “Don’t Get Me Wrong” series, where I bust common myths developers still believe about popular technologies.
+<blockquote>When it comes to building modern web applications, two popular backend technologies often come into consideration: Node.js and Laravel…
 Continue reading on Medium »</blockquote>

 <h3>3.
-A Developer’s Guide to Keeping Your package.json Under Control - <a href="https://javascript.plainenglish.io/a-developers-guide-to-keeping-your-package-json-under-control-d54ac066c7c4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Synchronous vs Concurrent GenAI Calls — How to Choose and Combine Modes with GenAI PolyInfer - <a href="https://medium.com/@smdpsinha/synchronous-vs-concurrent-genai-calls-how-to-choose-and-combine-modes-with-genai-polyinfer-8f2e6b4a566b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Soumodip Sinha`**

-<blockquote>We’ve all been there.
-You clone a fresh project, full of hope and ready to code.
+<blockquote>Should you call GenAI providers sequentially or in parallel?
+Learn patterns, trade-offs, and examples using GenAI PolyInfer’s synchronous…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-The Story of Building a Dynamic QR Code That Changes Its Mind - <a href="https://medium.com/@ashutoshthings/the-story-of-building-a-dynamic-qr-code-that-changes-its-mind-683483215298?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Give me a comparison of popular JS frameworks with real market value in today’s market and… - <a href="https://medium.com/prompt-engineering-live/give-me-a-comparison-of-popular-js-frameworks-with-real-market-value-in-todays-market-and-6cc7ed3957c3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashutosh Vishwakarma`**
+✍️ **posted by `TechieBot`**

-<blockquote>A few weeks ago, as a member of the Robotics Club at my college, I stumbled upon a small but surprisingly tricky problem.
-We needed a QR…
+<blockquote>ChatGPT Response
-Continue reading on Medium »</blockquote>
+Continue reading on Prompt Engineering — Live »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Introducing Gofsen: A Clean & Minimalist Web API Framework for Go - <a href="https://medium.com/@mousdef34/introducing-gofsen-a-clean-minimalist-web-api-framework-for-go-9d86d5095856?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Don’t Users Understand the App If It’s So Intuitive to Me? - <a href="https://medium.com/@Chloe-Bennett/why-dont-users-understand-the-app-if-it-s-so-intuitive-to-me-4bdc761aa00d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bakemono`**
+✍️ **posted by `Chloe Bennett`**

-<blockquote>Hi everyone!
-After weeks of development, I’m excited to officially launch Gofsen — a new web framework for building fast and maintainable…
+<blockquote>The question, “Why don’t users understand the app if it’s so intuitive to me?” is the foundational crisis of perspective in product design…
 Continue reading on Medium »</blockquote>

 <h3>2.
-PHP, Apache, Nginx & Beyond: How the Web Server–Interpreter Dance Really Works - <a href="https://thamizhelango.medium.com/php-apache-nginx-beyond-how-the-web-server-interpreter-dance-really-works-5fb413cb58d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WebAuthn in Practice: Passwordless Login with Node.js + React with Code - <a href="https://medium.com/@md.abir1203/webauthn-in-practice-passwordless-login-with-node-js-react-with-code-a22dd524ed18?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThamizhElango Natarajan`**
+✍️ **posted by `Mohammad Abir Abbas`**

-<blockquote>For decades the LAMP stack (Linux, Apache, MySQL, PHP/Perl/Python) has powered much of the web.
-But behind the familiar acronym is an…
+<blockquote>Passwords are old, clunky, and easy to hack.
+WebAuthn gives us a way to log in using fingerprints, FaceID, or security keys — all without…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How Node.js Event Loop Works Step by Step (2025 edition) - <a href="https://medium.com/@colizu2020/how-node-js-event-loop-works-2025-edition-f5eee3abd267?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Laravel: Choosing the Right Backend Technology for Your Project — With Examples - <a href="https://sdriyaz712.medium.com/node-js-vs-laravel-choosing-the-right-backend-technology-for-your-project-with-examples-38ccb0ea1908?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `Syed Riyaz Uddin`**

-<blockquote>In this article, I will explain how the Node.js event loop works in 2025.
+<blockquote>When it comes to building modern web applications, two popular backend technologies often come into consideration: Node.js and Laravel…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Sıfırdan Canlıya: Dokploy ile Kendi Siteni 3 Adımda Yayınlama Rehberi - <a href="https://medium.com/@mstfklc/s%C4%B1f%C4%B1rdan-canl%C4%B1ya-dokploy-ile-kendi-siteni-3-ad%C4%B1mda-yay%C4%B1nlama-rehberi-58382e488d06?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Isn’t Our Logo Animated Like in Those Cool Instagram Stories? - <a href="https://medium.com/@Chloe-Bennett/why-isnt-our-logo-animated-like-in-those-cool-instagram-stories-ddebbb3a7d17?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mstfklc`**
+✍️ **posted by `Chloe Bennett`**

-<blockquote>Not: Bu rehber, hiç bilmeyenler için hazırlanmıştır.
-Kodlama bilgisine değil, sadece adımları takip etmeye ihtiyacınız var.
+<blockquote>Image by: Google Imagen 3 — Author: Chloe Bennett
 Continue reading on Medium »</blockquote>

 <h3>5.
-Don’t Get Me Wrong (Part 1): 5 Misconceptions About Node.js That Most Developers Still Get Wrong - <a href="https://trumpnguyen.medium.com/dont-get-me-wrong-part-1-5-misconceptions-about-node-js-that-most-developers-still-get-wrong-58a46aba3335?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Déanaimid nótaí cáilíochta Grád A a tháirgeadh agus a dhíol i ngach airgeadraí. - <a href="https://medium.com/@nformindibruno/d%C3%A9anaimid-n%C3%B3ta%C3%AD-c%C3%A1il%C3%ADochta-gr%C3%A1d-a-a-th%C3%A1irgeadh-agus-a-dh%C3%ADol-i-ngach-airgeadra%C3%AD-5053c8109947?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trung Nguyen (Trump)`**
+✍️ **posted by `Bruno Ndi`**

-<blockquote>This is part of the “Don’t Get Me Wrong” series, where I bust common myths developers still believe about popular technologies.
+<blockquote>E-Mail-Adresse……experttdocx@gmail.com
+((WhatsApp….+1(310)818–3573))
+Teileagram….(+237672351658)
 Continue reading on Medium »</blockquote>

 <br/>